 |Patients waiting within the clinically recommended times – ready for surgery||0%||0%||91.8%||83.8%||0%||0%||0%||0%||0%||0%||0%|

 |Indicators||Category 1||Category 2||Category 3||Total|

-Note: A median value is not displayed where there are less than 10 patients treated.
+Note: For Quarterly information by surgical specialty - a median value is not displayed where there are less than 10 patients treated.